NouFeet/AdvancedMathCompanion/README.md

 # AdvancedMathCompanion

-### What is AdvancedCompanion_1.0 and AdvancedCompanion_2.0 versions in Companion folder?
+### What are AdvancedCompanion_1.0 and AdvancedCompanion_2.0 versions in Companion folder?

 > The 2.0 version uses stored procedure, while 1.0 not.
 I created two versions, just for potfolio to show that I have enough skills to do it in the both ways.